Julusian/CasparCG-ppa/README.md

 * `QUILT_PATCHES="debian/patches" quilt edit <filename>`
 * `QUILT_PATCHES="debian/patches" quilt refresh`

+### Install build dependencies

+You can use the command `sudo mk-build-deps cef-117/debian/control` to make a deb package which will install all the build dependencies specified

 ### CEF

 CEF is published as its own package, to minimise the size of each deb and the build process.